chiya6287-ui/pythonprojects/README.md

 ## My Learning Journey
 This is my learning journey and what i learn, I am implementing my learning on writing creative programs.
+And still learning the relevant tools

 ## Feedback
 Please give your feedback — it will help me to understand how i have